sass/sass/README.md

 specifications are written as needed when a new feature is being designed or when an implementor needs additional clarity about how something is supposed to work.

+### Versioning Policy

+The proposals in this repository are versioned, to make it easy to track changes over time and to refer to older versions.
+Every version has a Git tag of the form `proposal.<name>.draft-<version>`.
+A new version should be created for each batch of changes.

+Every version has a major version, and they may have a minor version as well (indicated `<major>.<minor>`).
+The minor version should be incremented for changes that don't affect the intended semantics of the proposal; otherwise, the major version should be incremented.